 Frequently Asked Questions (FAQs) About Pay Schedules

 In this article, we discussed the different types of pay schedules.
 However, we realize you may have more questions, and we address them here.
-If you have a question that’s not on our list, feel free to share it with us in our forum, and we’ll provide an answer.

 What is a pay period vs a pay schedule?